Cyberstalking: Prevalence and impact

 According to Law Enforcement Technology, cyberstalking has increased with the growth of new technology and new ways to stalk victims.
 "Disgruntled employees pose as their bosses to post explicit messages on social network sites; spouses use GPS to track their mates' every move.
 Even police and prosecutors find themselves at risk, as gang members and other organized criminals find out where they live — often to intimidate them into dropping a case."

 In January 2009, the Bureau of Justice Statistics in the United States released the study "Stalking Victimization in the United States," which was sponsored by the Office on Violence Against Women.
 The report, based on supplemental data from the National Crime Victimization Survey, showed that one in four stalking victims had been cyberstalked as well, with the perpetrators using internet-based services such as email, instant messaging, GPS, or spyware.
 The final report stated that approximately 1.2 million victims had stalkers who used technology to find them.
 The Rape, Abuse and Incest National Network (RAINN), in Washington D.C. has released statistics that there are 3.4 million stalking victims each year in the United States.
 Of those, one in four reported experiencing cyberstalking.

 According to Robin M. Kowalski, a social psychologist at Clemson University, cyberbullying has been shown to cause higher levels of anxiety and depression for victims than normal bullying.
-Kowalksi states that much of this stems from the anonymity of the perpetrators, which is a common feature of cyberstalking as well.
-According to a study by Kowalksi, of 3,700 bullied middle-school students, a quarter had been subjected to a form of online harassment.
+Kowalski states that much of this stems from the anonymity of the perpetrators, which is a common feature of cyberstalking as well.
+According to a study by Kowalski, of 3,700 bullied middle-school students, a quarter had been subjected to a form of online harassment.